emberjs/guides/source/tutorial/model-hook.md

 If you haven't used the ES6 shorthand method definition syntax before, `model()` is the same as writing `model: function()`.

-When we add a method to a class as part of using the Ember framework, we often call it a `hook`.
+When we add special methods that the Ember framework will call, we often call them **hooks**.
 So here, we've added the model hook to our `index` route handler, which Ember will automatically call when a user enters the route.

 The model hook returns our _rentals_ array, so that the data is now available to the _rentals_ template as the `model` property.

 Now, let's switch over to our template.
 We can use the model data to display our list of rentals.
-We'll use a new helper called `{{each}}` that will let us loop through each of the objects in our model.
+We'll use another common helper called `{{each}}` that will let us loop through each of the objects in our model.
 Here is how our index template is updated:

 ```app/templates/index.hbs
 <h1> Welcome to Super Rentals </h1>